A chai like in India? follow our recipe to create a Spicy Masala chai.

 3) Let the mix simmer in the milk/water combination for anywhere between 5 & 10 minutes

-The combination of quantity (of mix) and time will be what determines the quality of your chai, from years of experience I have found that by adding a little more mix and cooking for a lesser time, the quality will be spicy without any bitter notes).
-If you dont mind a little bitter black tea flavour then please add less mix and cook for a longer time.
+The combination of quantity (of mix) and time will be what determines the quality of your chai, from years of experience I have found that by adding a little more mix and cooking for a lesser time, the quality will be spicy without any bitter notes.
+If you dont mind a little bitter black tea flavor then add less mix and cook for a longer time.

 5) Strain out the mix using the tea strainer